reststate/reststate-vuex/docs/Tutorial.md

 This time we don't need a custom method; we can just bind the action directly with `@click`.
 Try it out and you can delete records from your list.
 They're removed from the server and from your local Vuex store.

 With that, our tutorial is complete.
 Notice how much functionality we got without needing to write any custom store code!
-JSON API's conventions allow us to use a zero-configuration library like `@reststate/vuex`  to focus on our application and not on managing data.
+JSON:API's conventions allow us to use a zero-configuration library like `@reststate/vuex`  to focus on our application and not on managing data.